CatalogueOfLife/data-template-textree/README.md

 There are also online editors, e.g. https://truben.no/latex/bibtex/#

+Using Mendeley or Zotero can also be used to collaboratively manage references and export them to a BibTex file to be used in the repository.

 ## Github webhooks
 Once the dataset is created in ChecklistBank (CLB), Github webhooks can be used to automatically update the copy in ChecklistBank